 With PubMatic’s announcement of an industry-first, fully transparent, agency-controlled SSP fee model with Goodway Group, we are now moving into the next era of programmatic buying.
 This new era brings true fee transparency to the buy-side, offering agencies and advertisers complete clarity into the SSP fee charged on all of their transactions.
-It also brings the promise of improved yield to our publishers, as advertisers can now better understand and feel more confident in their supply chain—while maintaining integrity within the auction.
+It also brings the promise of improved yield to our publishers, as advertisers can now better understand and feel more confident in their advertising supply chain—while maintaining integrity within the auction.

 What Does This “New Era” Entail?